 In Solis v.
 Milk Specialties Co., 854 F. Supp.
 2d 629 (E.D.
 Wis.
 2012), the Labor Department filed a petition to enforce an administrative subpoena requiring Milk Specialties Company (MSC) to produce two reports: (1) MSC’s Five Year Strat Plan and (2) Dust Review Report.
 The genesis of these documents is important.
 On April 12, 2010, MSC and OSHA settled an OSHA citation against MSC for allegedly violating a general duty clause through existence of combustible dust hazards without proper ventilation.
 In January 2011, MSC’s in-house counsel asked MSC’s VP for Enviromental Health & Safety to begin a review process that resulted in the Strat Plan and Dust Review Report.
 MSC argued that OSHA took the position that MSC must comply with NFPA standards in order to meet OSHA standards under the general duty clause.

 In July 2011, OSHA issued a new citation based on an employee complaint, and in August 2011, OSHA initiated another investigation following a fire incident resulting from a dust explosion in a machine.
-The adminstrative subpoena was issued in the fire investigation and covered the Strat Plan and Dust Review Report.
+OSHA issued an adminstrative subpoena in the fire investigation that covered the Strat Plan and Dust Review Report.
 The Dust Review Report contained cost estimates for equipment in order to become NFPA compliant, and the Stat Plan provided the Environmental VP’s opinion on additional steps MSC could take to become NFPA compliant.

 The Court rejected MSC’s claim that these two reports were protected from subpoena by the attorney-client privilege.
 The Court correctly stated that, to gain protection under the privilege, MSC had the burden of showing that the documents were prepared for purposes of rendering legal advice, but noted that “carrying that burden is more difficult for in-house counsel because counsel is often involved in business matters as well as legal.”

-Even though the two reports were prepared at the request of MSC’s attorney, the Court ruled they were neither legal advice nor prepared to secure legal advice.
+Even though employees prepared the two reports at the request of MSC’s attorney, the Court ruled they were neither legal advice nor prepared to secure legal advice.
 MSC argued that the two reports provide a basis for in-house counsel to render advice as to mitigating the risks of additional litigation and financial exposure if OSHA’s NFPA standards were required.
 Rejecting this argument, the Court stated:

 Without further explanation, it appears the only advice [the in-house lawyer] could provide to MSC, as a result of [the VP’s] opinions, is how to come into compliance with OSHA’s understanding of regulatory requirements.
 This is, at bottom, business advice. . . .
 [I]t would not constitute legal advice if [the VP] had independently informed MSC’s management of how to comply with regulations; coming from the mouth of an attorney does not change that.